HEALTH AND SAFETY

 ADULT ABUSE, NEGLECT AND EXPLOITATION ACT

-(2) If the allegations in the report indicate that an emergency exists, the commission or contractor must initiate an investigation immediately, and initiate contact with the alleged vulnerable adult within twenty-four (24) hours from the time the report is received.
+(2) If the allegations in the report indicate that an emergency exists, the commission or provider must initiate an investigation immediately and initiate contact with the alleged vulnerable adult within twenty-four (24) hours from the time the report is received.
 All other investigations must be initiated within seventy-two (72) hours from the time the report is received.

-(4) Where no emergency exists, the commission or contractor may determine, based on the review of the report and any initial inquiries, that an interview with the vulnerable adult is not necessary to the investigation.
-If the commission or contractor determines that an interview is necessary, the preferred method of interviewing is by means of a personal visit with the vulnerable adult in the adult’s dwelling.
-Alternatively, the interview may occur in the local office of the commission or contractor, or by telephone conversation, or by any other means available to the commission or contractor.
-Decisions regarding the method of conducting any interview will be within the discretion of the commission or contractor.
+(4) Where no emergency exists, the commission or provider may determine, based on the review of the report and any initial inquiries, that an interview with the vulnerable adult is not necessary to the investigation.
+If the commission or provider determines that an interview is necessary, the preferred method of interviewing is by means of a personal visit with the vulnerable adult in the adult’s dwelling.
+Alternatively, the interview may occur in the local office of the commission or provider, or by telephone conversation, or by any other means available to the commission or provider.
+Decisions regarding the method of conducting any interview will be within the discretion of the commission or provider.

 (5) Upon completion of an investigation, the commission or provider shall prepare a written report of the investigation.
 The name of the person making the original report or any person mentioned in the report shall not be disclosed unless those persons specifically request such disclosure or unless the disclosure is made pursuant to the commission’s duty to notify law enforcement as required in section 39-5310, Idaho Code, to a request to law enforcement for emergency access, a court order or hearing.